-Prions are the sub-viral agents, which function as a proteinaceous infectious particle without a genomic RNA or DNA.
-These are the pathogens that not only cause severe fatal and transmissible neurodegenerative diseases in humans and also in the animals.
-Prions are composed solely of PrP proteins.
+Prions are the sub-viral agents, which function as proteinaceous infectious particles without a genomic RNA or DNA.
+They are the mysterious pathogens whose accumulation within neurons cause severe fatal and transmissible neurodegenerative diseases in humans and animals.

 Meaning of Prion

-Prions aggregate into the abnormal protein type that refers as amyloid fibres.
-These abnormal protein fibres accumulate in the infected tissue and cause deterioration of the cell tissue and finally into cell death.
-The prion aggregates are structurally stable and resistant towards the action of chemical and physical agents.
+Prions aggregate into the abnormal proteins known as amyloid fibres.
+The abnormal protein fibres or amyloid plaques accumulate in the infected site and ultimately cause deterioration of the cell tissues due to entanglement of neurofibrils, leading to cell death.
+The prion aggregates are structurally stable and resistant to many chemical and physical agents.

 Prions exist in two morphologically and functionally distinct states:

-When the PrPC undergoes structural changes, it gets misfolded into a PrPSC state.
-It possesses a high proportion of β-sheet structure instead of a normal α-helix structure.
-PrPSC is the infectious state that results into the formation of “Amyloid plaques” which then leads to neurodegeneration.
+PrPC undergoes structural changes and misfolds into a PrPSC state.
+It possesses a high proportion of β-sheet structures instead of normal α-helices.
+PrPSC is the infectious state resulting in amyloid plaques formation, which ultimately leads to neurodegeneration.

 Replication Cycle of Prions

 Heterodimer model: It explains how prions replicate via protein only.
-This hypothesis predicted that an infectious PrPSC molecule when interacts with a normal PrPC molecule, it mediates its transformation into PrPSC.
-Then the two PrPSC molecules segregate to transform more PrPC into the abnormal PrPSC molecules.
+This hypothesis predicted that an infectious PrPSC molecule interacts with a normal PrPC molecule and mediates its transformation into PrPSC.
+Then, the two PrPSC molecules segregate to transform more PrPC into the abnormal PrPSC molecules.

-Fibril model of prion propagation: An alternative model explains that PrPSC possesses fibrillar structure whose ends bind with the normal endogenous PrPC molecules and transform it into PrPSC.
+Fibril model of prion propagation: An alternative model explains that PrPSC possesses fibrillar structures whose ends bind with the normal endogenous PrPC molecules, transforming them into PrPSC.

-Prions are the infectious particles, which primarily cause neurodegenerative disorders in both humans and animals.
+Prions are infectious particles, which primarily cause neurodegenerative disorders in both humans and animals.

-CJD: It stands for Creutzfeldt Jakob disease.
-It is a kind of degenerative neurological disorder occurring in human, and is invariably fatal.
+- CJD: It stands for Creutzfeldt Jakob disease.
+It is a kind of degenerative neurological disorder occurring in human that is invariably fatal.
 It leads to dementia and ultimately death.
-Sometimes, it also refers as human form of “Mad Cow Disease”.
+Sometimes, it also refers to the human form of “Mad Cow Disease”.

-vCJD: It stands for variant Creutzfeldt Jakob disease.
-It is also a neurodegenerative disease that relatively effects the adults and remains for the longer duration of illness.
+- vCJD: It stands for variant Creutzfeldt Jakob disease.
+It is also a neurodegenerative disease that relatively affects adults and remains for a longer duration of illness.

-Kuru.
-This disease is seen in New Guinea that mostly affected the women and children.
-In early stage, it causes involuntary tremors and during later stage it leads to dementia, resulting into death.
+- Kuru.
+This disease is seen in the new guinea pig that is mostly affecting women and children.
+In the early stage, it causes involuntary tremors, leads to dementia, and ultimately cause death.

-Bovine Spongiform Encephalopathy: It commonly known as “Mad cow disease” that mainly affects the cow’s nervous system.
-It is a kind of neurodegenerative disorder that makes the brain spongy, after which the cow act strangely and mad and lose their ability to perform involuntary functions.
+- Bovine Spongiform Encephalopathy: It is commonly known as “Mad cow disease” that mainly affects the cow’s nervous system.
+It is a kind of neurodegenerative disorder that makes the brain spongy, after which a cow acts strangely and mad and lose their ability to perform involuntary functions.

-Chronic Wasting disease: It has been only found in the members of deer family that causes chronic waste loss leading to death.
+- Chronic Wasting Disease: It prevalently occurs in the members of the deer family that causes chronic waste loss leading to death.
 The first case was seen in mule deer in wildlife research of Northern Colorado, USA.

-Scrapie: It is a neurodegenerative disease that primarily affects the nervous system of sheep and goats.
-It also known as “Rida”.
+- Scrapie: It is a neurodegenerative disease that primarily affects the nervous system of sheep and goats.
+It is also known as “Rida”.

-Feline Spongiform Encephalopathy: It affects the members of the cat family and is invariably fatal.
+- Feline Spongiform Encephalopathy: It affects the cat family members, and the disease is invariably fatal.

 Risk factors for prion disease include:

-- Any member in the family history infected with the prion disease.
+- Any member in the family history infected with prion disease.